blitz80690/deadtrees/docs/VAGRANT.md

         createdb --owner vagrant deadtrees_development
         exit

-7. Create a database configuration.
+7. Copy the default database configuration.

         cp config/database.yml.dist config/database.yml

+8. Edit the database configuration.

         development:
           adapter: postgres
           database: deadtrees_development

-8. Generate a session key.
+9. Generate a session key.

         openssl rand -out session.key 64

-9. Start the application.
+10. Start the application.

         foreman start

-10. Open a web browser and navigate to [http://localhost:8080/ping](http://localhost:8080/ping).
+11. Open a web browser and navigate to [http://localhost:8080/ping](http://localhost:8080/ping).
     If all is well, you will see the word "pong".

 **Note:** Shotgun will reload the application when you modify the source files.